cveneziani/query-objects-example/README.md

 # Query Objects - Example

-This is an example of a rails application that defines Query Objects.
+This is an example of a rails application that defines and uses Query Objects.

 ## Getting started

 Have a look at `app/queries/` folder.

-2 implementations are provided:
+3 implementations are provided:

 * Delegating to ActiveRecord::Relation (default one)
+* Delegating to ActiveRecord::Relation with chaining ActiveRecord conditions in between
 * Extending ActiveRecord::Relation

 ## Usage